Leaflet/Leaflet.draw/README.md

 map = new L.Map('map', {layers: [cloudmade], center: new L.LatLng(-37.7772, 175.2756), zoom: 15, drawControl: true });
 ````

-If you would like to reposition the control, turn off a tyep or customize the styles then add the control manually:
+If you would like to reposition the control, turn off a type or customize the styles then add the control manually:

 ````
 var drawControl = new L.Control.Draw({
 	position: 'topright',
-	drawPolyline: false
+	polyline: false
 });
 map.addControl(drawControl);
 ````